samgutentag/helium-heartbeat/README.md

 [pushover-link]: https://pushover.net/

+## Known Limitations

+- This script will be slow if you have dozens of hotspots, multithreading helps, but the Helium API is only so fast.
+- This whole system is designed to run with just a single wallet address at a time, passing a different `WALLET_ADDR` from run to run will throw all the data into one giant bucket.

 ## Setup

 You can find a more detailed walk through on the implementation on [my blog][blog-post-link] but here are the basics